Asynchronous multi-class traffic management in wide area networks: Link Pricing Strategy of AMTM

 \end{proof}

-Theorem 2 reveals the convergence of the iteration strategy (\ref{Corollary1}) under the condition that the optimal prices $\lambda^*(t)$ fluctuate slowly.
-Yet, this condition may not always apply to real networks due to rapid variations in flow parameters $\mathcal{J}_t$ and $\mathbf{u}_t$ following new flow arrivals.
-In such circumstances, the iteration strategy cannot guarantee a strict convergent state, where $R_{pt}^s=0,\forall p,s$ and $\lambda_e(t)=\lambda_e^*(t),\forall e$.
-Instead, the network reaches a state of "dynamic balance" where the dynamics of $\lambda_e(t)$ lags behind $\lambda_e^*(t)$ and $R_{pt}^s,\forall p,s$ fluctuates within a specific range.
-We provide a numerical result to show this dynamic balance in Section VI-B.
+Theorem 1 reveals the convergence of the iteration strategy (\ref{Corollary1}) under the condition that the optimal prices $\lambda^*_{et}$ fluctuate slowly.
+However, this condition may not always hold for real networks when the traffic matrix is rapidly time-varying.
+In such circumstances, the iteration strategy cannot guarantee a strict convergent state, where $R_{pt}^s=0,\forall p,s$ and $\lambda_{et}=\lambda^*_{et},\forall e$.
+Instead, the network reaches a dynamic balance, where each $\lambda_{et}$ lags behind the corresponding $\lambda^*_{et}$ and each $R_{pt}^s$ fluctuates within a specific range.
+We provide numerical results in Sec.
+VI-B to show this dynamic balance.
+The flow queueing delay is nonzero if $R_{pt}^s\neq 0$, and long flow queueing delay may result in unsatisfactory E2E delay for delay sensitive flows and TCP timeout.
+To constrain the flow queueing delay in a specific range, we utilize a dynamic step size mechanism (see Sec.
+V).